-Barga is one of the most-awarded medieval villages in Tuscany, due to its historical, artistic and tourism-related importance.
-It is nestled in the heart of the Serchio river valley and is the chief town of the “Media Valle” (mid valley) in the area of Lucca.
-Its charming position be-tween the slopes of the Tusco-Appennine hills and the majestic Apuan Alps that separate Garfagnana from Versilia make it even more beautiful.
-A medieval castle protected by a city wall dominates the town, which can be access via three gateways.
-The town has remained approximately the same throughout the centuries, with lit-tle streets that run between the irregular buildings.
-In Piazza Ser Barghesano you can find the Romanesque Cathedral that was built between the 11th and the 16th centuries.
-Read also this post for more info and events.
+Barga is one of the most recognized medieval villages in Tuscany for its historical, artistic and tourism-related significance.
+It is nestled in the heart of the Serchio river valley and is the chief town of Lucca’s media valle (mid-valley).
+Its charming location, nestled between the Tuscan-Apennine hills and the majestic Apuan Alps separating Garfagnana and Versilia, make it all the more beautiful.
+A medieval castle and city wall dominate the town, which can be accessed via three main gates.
+The town has remained virtually unchanged throughout time, with narrow streets weaving between oddly shaped buildings.
+In piazza Ser Barghesano you’ll find a Romanesque cathedral built between the 11th and 16th centuries.
+Check out what else you can see and do in Barga.

-Inhabited since the Palaeolithic era and nestled in the Montalbano hills only 10 km from Pra-to, the town of Carmignano deserves a visit not only for its landscapes but also for its food and wine products (there is even the Museum of Vine and Wine!).
-Some of the most important sights you can’t miss are the 10th century well-preserved For-tress in the upper part of the town, the 12th century church of San Michele e Francesco with the “Visitation” by the Renaissance master Pontormo, several Etruscan tombs in Comeana and the beautiful Medicean villa in Artimino.
-Read also: The hamlet of Carmignano: art, landscape, archaeology, wine and good food
+Inhabited since the Paleolithic era and nestled in the Montalbano hills (only 10 km from Prato), the town of Carmignano merits a visit not only for its stunning landscape but also for its food and wine products (you’ll even find the Museum of Vine and Wine!).
+Don’t miss the well-preserved 10th-century fortress in the upper part of town, the 12th-century Church of San Michele e Francesco housing Pontormo’s Renaissance masterpiece, the Visitation, a number of Etruscan tombs in Comeana and the beautiful Medicean Villa in Artimino.
+Check out how to plan a trip to Carmignano.

-Casole d’Elsa is a picturesque medieval village in the Val d’Elsa, located 417 meters high on a hill about 25 kilometres west of Siena.
-For many years the Etruscan-inhabited Casole and its surrounding areas were fought over by Sienese, Florentine and Volterran forces.
-Today you can visit many important buildings, such as the church of San Niccolò of Rom-anesque origin, the collegiata of Santa Maria Assunta from 1161, the church of Santo Spirito and even Palazzo Pretorio, which is the ancient seat of the town council.
+Casole d’Elsa is a picturesque medieval village located in the Val d’Elsa, located 417 m high and about 25 km west of Siena.
+For centuries the Etruscan-inhabited Casole and its surrounding areas were cause of battle for Sienese, Florentine and Volterran forces.
+Today, you can visit its many important buildings, such as the Romanesque Church of San Niccolò, the Collegiate Church of Santa Maria Assunta dating to 1161, the Church of Santo Spirito and even Palazzo Pretorio, the centuries-old seat of the town council.

-Fosdinovo is located on a hill overlooking the sea, at just 15 kilometres from Massa, and is considered the open door to the Lunigiana.
-The town is home to a medieval castle of the Malaspina family into the town centre.
-While walking in the narrow medieval streets you will also see St. Remigius Church, the theatre and the Oratorio della Compagnia.
-From the top of Fosdinovo you can see the valley of the river Magra, Portovenere and Pal-maria, and, especially on clear days, the islands Capraia, Gorgona, Elba and Corsica.
-Read more: Fosdinovo, a medieval hamlet in Lunigiana
+Fosdinovo is a hilltop town overlooking the sea only 15 km from Massa, considered a real gateway to the Lunigiana.
+The town is home to the medieval-era castle of the Malaspina family, found in the town center.
+While wandering through the narrow streets you'll also see the Church of San Remigio, the theater and the Oratorio della Compagnia.
+From the top of Fosdinovo you can enjoy views of the Magra river valley, Portovenere and Palmaria, and on clear days, even the islands of Capraia, Gorgona, Elba and Corsica.
+Read more about Fosdinovo, a medieval hamlet in Lunigiana.

-Giglio Castello is located on a hill in the centre of Giglio Island, between the villages of Giglio Campese and Giglio Porto.
-It is an ancient medieval village that has maintained its look of a fortified village: majestic medieval fortress walls and high watchtowers characterise the vil-lage.
-Three granite doorways also characterise the main entrance of the village, and once inside the walls you can walk along the walkways or into its narrow streets with stairs and terraces*.
-Arches, dark underground passages, steep steps carved in rock and old houses are character-istic of Giglio Castello.
-Read more about Giglio Island: Two days in Giglio Island: some ideas for an unforgettable stay
+Giglio Castello is located in the central part of Giglio Island between Giglio Campese and Giglio Porto.
+This ancient medieval town still boasts its original look: imposing fortress walls and sky-high watchtowers decorate the town, while three granite doorways mark its main entrance.
+Once inside, stroll along the town’s walkways or through its narrow streets lined with stairs and terraces.
+Arches, dark underground passages, steep steps carved into rock and age-old houses make Giglio Castello one of a kind.
+Check out more ideas for an unforgettable stay on Giglio island.

-Immersed in the incomparable beauty of the Chianti area, between the valleys of Arbia and Pesa, lies Radda at a height of 530m above sea level.
-Radda in Chianti is a delightful medieval town enclosed in large defensive walls that still maintain their medieval look.
-Narrow streets meet in the main square where the Romanesque Church of San Niccolò characterises the village.
-You can also visit the Grand Duke’s Ice House, or the Museum of Sacred Art of Chianti located in the Franciscan Convent of Santa Maria in Prato.
-Wherever you decide to go, don’t miss the opportunity to taste the Chianti Classico DOC produced in the area.
+Immersed in the incomparable beauty of the Chianti region, located between the Arbia and Pesa valleys, you'll find the enchanting town of Radda in Chianti (530 m above sea level).
+Radda in Chianti is a delightful medieval town enclosed by large defensive walls still vaunting their medieval look.
+Narrow streets converge in the main square where the Romanesque Church of San Niccolò proudly dominates the village.
+Don’t miss the Grand Duke’s Ice House or the Museum of Sacred Art of Chianti located in the Franciscan Convent of Santa Maria in Prato.
+Wherever you decide to go, don’t miss savoring a glass of Chianti Classico DOC produced in the area.